zlietapki/amocrmtoken/README.md

 ./get_amocrm_token_from_init.sh https://your.amocrm.ru
 ```

 Now `token.json` is created.
-That's it ready for use
+That's it ready for use with <https://github.com/zlietapki/amocrmlib>